schulze61/erdos_baseball_project/README.md

 ### Regression model <a name = "regression_model"></a>

-As a second approach, we modelled the probabilities of victory for a team via a logistic regression on a single feature.
-The feature we analyze is simply the runs scored and allowed adjusted for opponent.
+As a second approach, we modeled the probabilities of victory for a team via a logistic regression on a single feature.
+The feature we analyze is simply the runs scored and allowed adjusted for opponnent.
 This metric is given by

 $$ RS_{adj} = \frac{1}{n}  \sum_{n } (RS_n/RA_{n,avg} -1) \quad RS_{adj} = \frac{1}{n}  \sum_{n games} (1 - RS_{n,avg}/RA_n) $$